菜单

 Figure A: Our high-throughput AC-SINS assay exploits the colloidal properties of Au nanoparticles by using anti-human Fc antibodies coated on Au nanoparticles to capture mAbs.

-anti-human Fc antibodies coated on Au nanoparticles to capture mAbs in AC-SINS assay.
+anti-human Fc antibodies coated on Au nanoparticles to capture monoclonal antibodies in AC-SINS assay to evaluate antibody self-association and aggregation.

 Figure B: Data generated using the AC-SINS assay demonstrates comparability with previously published data and confirms AC-SINS is a powerful tool for predicting aggregation and PK risk of early-stage biotherapeutic molecules.

-Our AC-SINS data is consistent with the published data for clinical mAbs.
+Our AC-SINS data is consistent with the published data for clinical monoclonal antibodies.

 AC-SINS HIC Correlation